 It has been designed to share models and work practices for decentralised organising, by giving examples of how decentralised organisations actually work through decision making, roles, and communications tools.

-It was created by Richard D. Bartlett, co-founder of Loomio and The Hum.Resources for decentralised organising
+It was created by Richard D. Bartlett, co-founder of Loomio and The Hum.VISIT TOOLBOX

 This toolbox contains 6 principles, 6 slide decks, 6 sets of method cards, 14 video lessons, and 24 articles.

 It aims to provide helpful advice and resources for people who want to learn how to work differently.
 The tools draw heavily on innovation and design thinking processes and are used primarily by the Salesforce Ignite team to teach other organisations how to be more innovative.